• Skip to primary navigation

 • Cinnamon – I prefer organic Vietnamese cinnamon as I mentioned above.

-Steps to make cinnamon snaps:
+Visual steps to make cinnamon snaps

 A collage of photos showing the ingredients and a stand mixer to make cinnamon snaps cookies.